photo by Kaoverii Silva

 photo by Noelle Johnson Photography

-This is an oldie but a goodie for low-key couples, families on a budget, or anyone who loves BBQ.
-All you need are some picnic tables, pretty centerpieces, simple place settings, and some lighting if it will be a nighttime dinner — think cafe lights strung through the trees or candles on every table.
-Then you just need to decide whether you want to cater food from your favorite BBQ joint or have someone work the grill.
-Just be sure to keep the menu simple and provide other activities, such as lawn games, to give your guests a reason to get up and mingle.
+This is an oldie but a goodie for low-key couples, families on a budget, or anyone who loves barbecue.
+All you’ll need are some picnic tables, centerpieces, simple place settings, and some lighting if the party will continue passed sunset—think cafe lights strung through the trees or candles on every table.
+Decide whether you want your favorite BBQ joint to cater or have someone work the grill.
+Keep the menu simple and provide other activities, such as lawn games, to give your guests a reason to get up and mingle.
+What’s a backyard barbecue without a playlist?
+Don’t neglect this important piece, either!

-Now that you have the perfect rehearsal dinner plan, you’ll need to find the perfect dress to wear!
-Shop these little white dresses for your pre-wedding events!
+Now that you have the perfect rehearsal dinner plan, you need the perfect rehearsal dinner outfit.
+You’re in luck, we have a roundup of our favorite little white dresses for your pre-wedding events!